UK inflation falls sharply in November to 12-year low

 NEW YORK Don't look for the outperformance of growth stocks to fade any time soon, as long as corporate earnings continue to improve and hopes remain for stronger economic growth.

-LONDON British inflation fell unexpectedly to its lowest level in more than 12 years in November, further easing a squeeze on consumers and leaving the Bank of England under no pressure to raise interest rates soon.
+LONDON, British inflation fell to its lowest level in more than 12 years in November, further easing the squeeze on consumers and leaving the Bank of England under no pressure to raise interest rates.

-Reflecting a slide in global oil prices that has pushed down inflation around the world, and raised concerns about deflation in some countries, the consumer price index rose by an annual 1.0 percent in November, compared with 1.3 percent in October, the Office for National Statistics said on Tuesday.
+Reflecting a slide in global oil prices, the consumer price index rose by an annual 1.0 percent in November, compared with 1.3 percent in October, the Office for National Statistics said on Tuesday.

+The ONS said motor fuel prices fell 5.9 percent compared with November of last year.

-Food prices slid 1.7 percent, their biggest fall since June 2002, as supermarkets compete for customers, and a slowdown in the rising prices of computer games also helped bring down the headline inflation rate.
+Food prices, which have been pushed down by a supermarket price war, fell 1.7 percent, their biggest fall since June 2002, and a slowdown in the rising prices of computer games also helped bring down the headline inflation rate.

-Paul Hollingsworth, an economist with consultancy Capital Economics, said a sharp slowdown in core inflation showed the pressure on inflation was not just due to food and oil prices.

-"While for now we think that outright deflation will be avoided, it is clear that inflation is set to fall significantly below 1 percent over the coming months and is likely to act as a significant brake on the pace of monetary tightening over the next couple of years," he said in an email to clients.
+The strength of sterling in recent months has also helped push down inflation by cutting the price of imports.

 The Bank of England said last month it expects inflation to fall below 1 percent in the next few months, and since then oil prices have fallen further.

-The fall in inflation has given some respite to households with average earnings rising by more than prices in September, welcome news for the government ahead of May's election.
+The fall in inflation has given some respite to British households and average earnings rose by more than prices in September, welcome news for the government ahead of May's elections.

-Data on Wednesday is expected to show pay excluding bonuses picked up in the three months to October to rise 1.5 percent.
+Data on Wednesday is expected to show earnings excluding bonuses picked up more speed in the three months to October to rise 1.5 percent, according to the weekly Reuters poll of economists.
+ECONGB

+Financial markets are expecting the BoE to start raising rates only in late 2015 or possibly later.

-The ONS said on Tuesday prices at the factory gate fell 0.1 percent in the year to November, less of a fall than forecast by economists, and showed their first monthly rise since April.
+In its release on Tuesday, the ONS said prices at the factory gate fell 0.1 percent in the year to November, less of a fall than forecast by economists, and rose in the month-on-month terms for the first time since April.

 NEW YORK Don't look for the outperformance of growth stocks to fade any time soon, as long as corporate earnings continue to improve and hopes remain for stronger economic growth.